- Latin America

 What school, company, or program are you working for?

 How did you get your work visa?

 I followed the instructions that my recruiter sent me.
 There were multiple steps but they sent me forms and laid out the steps clearly.
 I needed a notarized and apostilled bachelor's degree, as well as official transcripts, letters of recommendation, and my TEFL certification.
 I kind of started late, so it was a little rushed, but if you start early, there is no problem.
 Given this experience, my advice to anyone would be to start early... even a year in advance if you know what you want to teach in South Korea.

 Tell us about your English teaching job!

-I work at a private school (hagwon) in Guri, South Korea.
+I teach English in Guri.
+I work at a private school (hagwon).
 It is connected to the Seoul subway system and takes about 45 minutes to get into Seoul.